A criterion for absolute continuity relative to the law of fractional Brownian motion: Introduction and statement of the main result

 where $\rho$ and $m$ are real parameters; see \cite{CheriditoFOU}.

 There exists also a Girsanov-type theorem for fractional Brownian motion.
 It was developed by Norros, Valkeila, and Virtamo \cite{Norrosetal1999} and works by transforming $W^H$ into a certain standard Brownian motion, to which one can then apply the traditional Girsanov theorem.
 However, in this context, verifying the condition $\bE[\varphi]=1$ for the corresponding stochastic exponential becomes even more involved, because the drift process also needs to be transformed in an intricate manner.
-For this reason, we believe that an easily verifiable criterion for absolute continuity may come in handy in many applications.
-One specific application is sketched in the following example.
+For this reason, we believe that easily verifiable criteria for absolute continuity may come in handy in many applications.

+Before stating our main results, however, we need to specify our requirements on the filtration $(\cF_t)$, with respect to which both $W^H$ and $\xi$ are adapted.
+Recall that in the Brownian case, $H=1/2$, the condition required for \Cref{KadotaShepp thm} is that $W$ is a Brownian motion relative to $(\cF_t)$.
+That is, the increment $W_t-W_s$ is independent of $\cF_s$ for $0\le s<t$.
+Since the increments of fractional Brownian motion $W^H$ for $H\neq1/2$ are not independent, the preceding condition cannot be translated verbatim.
+Instead, we propose the following \Cref{Wh rel Ft def}, based on the process

+It was shown in \cite{Norrosetal1999} that the stochastic integral on the right exists $\bP$-a.s.~in a pathwise sense and that $\wt M$ is a Gaussian martingale and hence has independent increments.
+Clearly, $\wt M=W^H=W$ for $H=1/2$.